CURTLab/LVGLBuilder/README.md

+# 1.0.4 Test Version
+1. Removed the color depth selection
+2. Fixed the program crash problem
+3. Support multi-language style
+4. Redesigned the new UI style
+5. With the addition of gogleBreakpad, if the program crashes, a dmp file will be generated under the program path, and with the pdb file under the program path, you can use vs for debug tracing.
+6. Because the use of msvc2019, so only support 64-bit system

 # I'm Back
 - First, I'll remove the code for unfinished functionality.
 - Second, I will solve the program crash problem, the problem lies in the model part, I need to rewrite.